-The Claude Shannon Centenary 2016 in Hong Kong is a series of events held in Hong Kong to mark the life and legacy of Claude Shannon who was a visionary pioneer in the fields of computing, information theory, communications and machine intelligence.
+The Claude Shannon Centenary 2016 in Hong Kong is a series of events held in Hong Kong to mark the life and legacy of Claude Shannon, an American mathematician and engineer, who was a visionary pioneer in the fields of computing, communications and artificial intelligence.
 I chaired a seminar on quantum information theory given by the 2016 Shannon Award Lecturer Alexander Holevo on May 6th.
-Also, a Claude Shannon Centenary workshop was organised on May 19th by Professor Raymond Yeung at the CUHK Institute of Network Coding, in which I gave a talk titled "To prove or to disprove: information inequalities and sparse optimization".
+A Claude Shannon Centenary workshop was also organised on May 19th by Professor Raymond Yeung at the CUHK Institute of Network Coding, where I gave a talk titled "To prove or to disprove: information inequalities and sparse optimization".

 I also delivered this as an invited talk at Tsinghua University in Beijing on May 14th ("纪念Shannon诞辰一百周年学术论坛").
-My talk was about using linear programming and cloud computing to automatically generate a mathematical proof or counterexample to Shannon-type inequalities in information theory.
+My talk was on the automated generation of mathematical proof to Shannon-type inequalities in information theory using linear programming and cloud computing.
 Fancy that!
-Shannon's Master thesis that engendered the birth of digital logic computing in 1938 and his seminal work on information theory in 1948, and these two seemingly-disparate subjects converge!
+A topic that would be impossible without Shannon's Master thesis that engendered the birth of digital logic in 1938 and his seminal work on information theory in 1948, and these two seemingly-disparate subjects converge!

-Next, a local outreach activity Computer Science Challenge was held on 21 May at the City University of Hong Kong for 180 middle school children (62 upper primary and 118 secondary school students) who formed teams to compete in three digital game challenges.
-We also had educational exhibits of Claude Shannon and replicas of some of his fun and thought-provoking robotic machines —Rubik-cube manipulators using Lego —on display.
+A local outreach activity Computer Science Challenge was held on 21 May at the City University of Hong Kong for 180 middle school children (62 upper primary and 118 secondary school students) who formed teams to compete in three digital game challenges.
+The CS Challenge is part of the Claude Shannon Centenary, 2016 Hong Kong.
+During the CS Challenge, educational exhibits of Claude Shannon and replicates of his fun and thought-provoking robotic machines —Rubik-cube manipulators using Lego — were also on display.